-By simply visiting a Web site, or installing shareware, you may be installing other software, cookies, or applications that are able to monitor and log your Internet activity.
+By simply visiting a Web site or installing shareware, you may be installing software, cookies, or applications that are able to monitor and log your Internet activity.
 This category of software is generally referred to as spyware.
-Adware is normally associated with shareware that generates popup ads, or displays banner ads.
+Adware is normally associated with shareware that generates pop-up ads or displays banner ads.

 Spybot is a freeware tool to detect and remove spyware and adware from your system, and it performs this job remarkably well.
 Here's how you can install and configure Spybot to protect your privacy.

-Spybot is donation-ware from Spybot S&D. That means that you don't have to pay for it, but that the organization does take donations to support future development.
+Spybot is donation-ware from Spybot S&D. That means you don't have to pay for it, but the organization does take donations to support future development.
 You can obtain the latest version of Spybot from the Spybot Web site.
-Download the installation file, currently Spybotsd12.exe, to a temporary directory on your hard drive and you're ready to go.
+Download the installation file, currently Spybotsd12.exe, to a temporary directory on your hard drive, and you're ready to go.

 The default for Spybot is to run in Easy Mode.
 In this mode, Spybot searches for problems using a predefined configuration.
-Easy Mode is a good way to run Spybot if you want to run a quick check for cookies and other items that can identify you and report your Internet activity to a third party, but running Spybot in Advanced Mode provides more configuration options.
+Easy Mode is a good way to run Spybot if you want to run a quick check for cookies and other items that can identify you and report your Internet activity to a third party.
+Running Spybot in Advanced Mode, however, provides more configuration options.
 To run Spybot in Advanced Mode, use the following procedure: